Datta78/Datta78.github.io/README.md

 **Copy this full version** and update your `README.md`.

-This has images in multiple sections for better visual appeal.
+The images are artistic and relevant (Ghibli-style feel).

-Would you like me to make it even more attractive or add more sections?

-Or shall we move to the next step (fixing links in index.html)?
+Would you like me to make any changes or move to the next step?

 Just say! 🚀